aionnetwork/aion-docs/developers/apis/web3j/end-to-end.md

 ## Wrap the Contract

 For a standard Java application to interact with your Java contract, you need to _wrap_ the contract within the Web3J wrapper.
 While the process is the same for any Java contract, the output is different.
 A wrapper for one Java contract will not work for any other Java contract.
+This wrapper is created using a script called `web3j-aion`.

 1. Download the Aion Web3J package from GitHub: